particle-iot/workshop-mesh-spectra/content/docs/ch1.md

 ![](./images/01/02-devicelist.png)

-3. When you select a device flashed with the Tinker firmware, you'll see a list of all the GPIO pins on the Xenon, eight on each side, or 16 in total.
+3. When you select a device flashed with the Tinker firmware, you'll see a list of all the GPIO pins on the Xenon.
 With Tinker, you can control the digital and analog pins via reads and writes.
 If you have sensors or actuators connected to the Xenon, you can control them with Tinker.

 ![](./images/01/03-tinker.png)

 4. Every Xenon has a blue LED that's connected to pin D7, and we can use Tinker to control this LED.
 Tap on the circle marked "D7" and you'll see a pop-up that gives you two options, `digitalRead` and `digitalWrite`.
-We'll learn more about what these mean in a future lab.
-For now, click on `digitalWrite`.
+Click on `digitalWrite`.

 ![](./images/01/04-d7.png)